EDRN/eke.ecas/eke/ecas/README.rst

 it there?
 Let's find out::

     >>> browser.contents
-    '...The EDRN is involved in researching hundreds of biomarkers.
-The following is a partial list...'
+    '...The following is a list of data that has been captured...'

 No problem.
 Issue CA-513 wants protocols to be hyperlinks to their protocols::